Bob620/baka-dns/README.md

 If you want to also have a local cache, run `./run.sh` in order to start the Redis server.
 This is not required but it will have to query the remote dns for each query to it.
+Sometimes the CSE-Lab machines won't allow you to run the script, I don't know what the issue is

 If redis-server is already present or you have your own install, run it with: